 - Edmonton Clinic Pedways: Connecting the Kaye Edmonton Clinic, Edmonton Clinic Health Academy, and the Walter C. Mackenzie Centre via an overhead pedway system was the last, but critical, component to the original program of the Edmonton Clinic facilities.
 This pedway network provides a connection to the city of Edmonton LRT platform, which will allows students, staff, and general public to easily travel between the three facilities, with the added benefit of reducing ground-level 114th Street crossings. - Medical Isotope and Cyclotron Facility: The Medical Isotope and Cyclotron Facility is a partnership between the University of Alberta, Alberta Health Services, Enterprise and Advanced Education, Alberta Infrastructure, Alberta Health, Natural Resources Canada, and Advanced Cyclotron Systems that produces a stand-alone, medium-energy cyclotron facility with an integrated radiopharmacy.
 This facility will be used as a research and academic facility that houses both University of Alberta and Alberta Health Services teams working on medical isotope research and the production of medical isotopes.
-The medical isotopes produced in the facility will be used locally to diagnose and treat patients with cancer, cardiac, neurological and other diseases. - Glen Sather Clinic and Dentistry Clinic: With the recent completion of the Kaye Edmonton Clinic, the University of Alberta's Glen Sather Clinic and Dentistry Clinic were relocated and opened.
-This new space enabled these two programs to expand clinical services and collaborations and ease patient access to their facilities. - Pharmacy Phase I:
+The medical isotopes produced in the facility will be used locally to diagnose and treat patients with cancer, cardiac, neurological, and other diseases. - Glen Sather Clinic and Dentistry Clinic: With the recent completion of the Kaye Edmonton Clinic, the University of Alberta's Glen Sather Clinic and Dentistry Clinic were relocated and opened.
+This new space enabled these two programs to expand clinical services and collaborations and ease patient access to their facilities. - LKS and Katz: Work completed this year covered a variety of department fit outs along with several special build initiatives, the areas of development included; Dentistry / Ophthalmology, Hydroclave / Helium Recovery, Biobank, BSL2, and Pharmacy Phase 1 / WCHRI.
+Each of the fit outs moved the University closer to the overall completion of the program development within the two buildings.
+Advancing through 2013/2014 the areas of remaining development included the CGMP area, Pharmacy Phase 2 and smaller pockets of support area development